sajadabedi/vuekit/README.md

 </script>
 ```

-Add the following to your `main.css` or `app.css`.
-This will be your Tailwindcss config.
+Add the following to your `main.css` or `app.css`. to make sure you get all the tokens and variable defined in `@firstbase/ui`.

 ```css
 @import './node_modules/@firstbase/ui/dist/assets/style.css';